robertlestak/procx/README.md

 ### GCP Firestore

-The GCP Firestore driver will retrieve the first document in the collection `-gcp-firestore-retrieve-collection` which matches the specified input query.
+The GCP Firestore driver will retrieve the documents in the collection `-gcp-firestore-retrieve-collection` which matches the specified input query.
 If `-gcp-firestore-retrieve-document` is specified, this exact document ID will be retrieved.
 If `-gcp-firestore-retrieve-query-path` is specified, it will be used with `-gcp-firestore-retrieve-query-op` and `-gcp-firestore-retrieve-query-value` to construct a select query.
 To order the documents before selecting the first response, `-gcp-firestore-retrieve-query-order-by` and `-gcp-firestore-retrieve-query-order` can be used.
-The document will be returned to the process as a `map[string]interface{}` JSON object.
+The documents will be returned to the process as a `[]map[string]interface{}` JSON array.
 If neither document nor query is specified, the first document in the collection will be retrieved.
 If `-gcp-firestore-retrieve-document-json-key` is provided, it will be used to select a single field in the JSON repsonse to pass to the process.
 Upon completion, the document can either be moved to a new collection, updated, or deleted.
 If updating, the new fields can be provided as a JSON string which will be merged with the object.

 ```bash
 procx \